Is Palm Reading Real? An Honest Answer from the Creators of a Palmistry App

 The Cosmic Debate: Palmistry vs Astrology

-The global astrology app market reached $2.2 billion in 2021 (Allied Market Research, 2022).
-In the battle of palmistry vs astrology, astrology claims superiority through NASA planetary data.
-But if you are asking, is palm reading real compared to astrology, remember that both are ultimately just ancient storytelling devices used to make sense of the human condition.
+Astrology is a very large industry, and size is not an argument.
+In the battle of palmistry vs astrology, astrology claims superiority through real planetary data.
+But if you are asking whether palm reading is real compared to astrology, remember that both are ultimately ancient storytelling devices used to make sense of the human condition.

 Astrology enthusiasts often claim their system is more valid because it relies on complex mathematical charts.
 They point to the exact degree of Mars at their birth time.
 This creates a false sense of scientific authority.
 It remains a metaphorical language.